 - Decrease the reference level and attenuation.
-Refer to "AMPLITUDE Menu" on page 2-13. - Turn on the preamplifier. - Reduce RBW and or VBW (RBW/VBW = 10 is often optimal for this purpose).
-Refer to "Setting Bandwidth Parameters" on page 2-14. - Use trace averaging if VBW is already set to 1 Hz.
-Refer to "Setting Trace and Cursor Parameters" on page 2-16.
+Refer to "AMPLITUDE Menu" on page 2-13. - Turn on the preamplifier. - Reduce RBW.
+Refer to "Setting Bandwidth Parameters" on page 2-14.

 Preamplifier

 The preamplifier can be turned on and off by toggling PRE AMP via the status panel or the AMPLITUDE menu.
 Figure 2-8 shows the noise floor with the preamplifier off (1) and on (2).
 Note that when the preamplifier is turned on, the noise floor drops significantly and a low-level signal is exposed.
 In order to use the preamplifier, the attenuation must be lower than 20 dB.
 If the preamplifier is turned on when the attenuation is greater than or equal to 20 dB, the attenuation will automatically drop to 10 dB.
 When AUTO ATTEN is toggled on, the REF LEVEL must be set to -40 dBm or lower to enable the preamplifier.